-The tl;dr is that organizations that care about their people are doing things right.
+The short version is that organizations that care about their people are doing things right.

 Each person who works at Inedo, from the individual contributor to CEO, are Inedoins.
 There are no strict guidelines for how to be an Inedoin beyond the basics: you work here, and you work hard to apply Chōwa each day.
-I love that we each define for ourselves what it means to be an Inedoin.
-For me, being an Inedoin means being flexible and creative, being unyieldingly honest and forthright in my communication, and respecting the balance, the Chōwa, that exists between myself and my colleagues that makes Inedo run so well.
-I'm never just an employee ID number here.
-I'm an Inedoin.
+We each define for ourselves what it means to be an Inedoin.
+For some, being an Inedoin may mean being flexible and creative.
+For others, maybe it's being unyieldingly honest and forthright in communication.
+For all, it's respecting the balance, the Chōwa, that exists between colleagues.
+We aren't just an employee ID number; we're Inedoins.